 God is referring to the false prophets when He says "because YE speak this word" but He is talking to Jeremiah, the true prophet, when He says "I will make my words in THY mouth fire".

 The confusion is seen in such versions as the NKJV, NASB, NIV, ESV.
 The NKJV says: "Because YOU speak this word, Behold, I will make my words in YOUR mouth fire."
 The NKJV meaning ends up being nonsense.

 The NKJV badly misses the correct Hebrew reading of Jeremiah 27:2.

-The King James Bible, as well as the Hebrew texts, the RV, ASV, Darby, Young's, the JPS (Jewish Publication Society) 1917 and many other translations correctly have God saying to Jeremiah: "Thus saith the LORD to me; Make THEE bonds and yokes, and put them upon thy neck, And send them to the king of Edom...."
+The King James Bible, as well as the Hebrew texts, Wycliffe 1395, Bishops' Bible 1568, Geneva Bible 1587, the RV 1885, ASV 1901, Darby, Young's, the JPS (Jewish Publication Society) 1917, Greek Septuagint, Ancient Hebrew Bible 1907, Jubilee Bible 2020 and many other translations correctly have God saying to Jeremiah: "Thus saith the LORD to me; Make THEE bonds and yokes, and put them upon thy neck, And send them to the king of Edom...."

 Even the NASB and ESV have the singular "yourself".
 However the NKJV changes this singular "thee" into a plural "make for YOURSELVES bonds and yokes".
 The NIV simply omits the word altogether.

 Another among many verses that are cleared up by recognizing this difference between Thee and You is found in Acts 13:34.
 Here Peter is preaching in a synagogue about Christ, the Son of God.
 Peter says: "And as concerning that he raised him up from the dead, now no more to return to corruption, he said on this wise, I will give YOU the sure mercies of David."